Jkw1968/barracuda-revisited/README.md

 <h2>Theme For Fish-Shell much like BudSpencer but better in my opinion</h2>

 <p>
-This theme was originally authored by someone else but due to lack of updates, I've decided to take matters into my own hands.
+This theme was originally authored by Marvin Eversley Silva <meverss@gmail.com> but due to lack of updates, I've decided to take matters into my own hands.
 I've added support for containerized distros, prooted distros and even more support for termux.
-I've removed support for antiquited apps like lza and lxa and replaced them with the lsd ls replacement.
-The lsd binary should be available for all major distros which is a much better ls replacement.
+I've removed support for antiquited apps like lza and lxa and replaced them with the 'lsd' ls replacement.
+The lsd package should be available for all major distros which is a much better ls replacement.
 There's still work to be done like fixing the __baracuda_detach_session function(s) which is redundant since fish shell has those functions built in.

 <p>
 Also I'll be removing support for aliases completely since fish performs beter when using function.
 Instead...please use 'alias -s shorthand "longhand"'.
 This will create a function for the alias you wish to create in ~/.config/fish/functions.